openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 ### Henchmen

 Henchman is a general term to describe any antagonist who simply exists as a small obstacle to the party's short term plans.
 Examples of henchmen include a wandering band of space pirates that waylays the party mid-flight, a mindless ooze roaming the deep corners of a cavernous dungeon, and a team of assassins dispatched by the local mob boss to put an end to the heroes' meddling.
 While henchmen typically have realistic motives, their influence on the plot is small enough that you don't need to spend as much energy to make your henchmen deep and convincing.
-The orcs are motivated by greed, the ooze by hunger, and the assassins by loyalty to their guild.
+The pirates are motivated by greed, the ooze by hunger, and the assassins by loyalty to their guild.

 ### Villains

 The villain of a plotline is the primary antagonist, and your players will likely deal with multiple villains throughout their careers.
 Examples include the necromancer who has taken up residence in the local graveyard, the sentient interdimensional cloud who pulls the strings from behind the galactic senate, and the bandit king who has united the ruffians of the realm under one banner.
 Unlike henchmen, your villains will require a good amount of thought to flesh out.
 To develop strong, convincing villains, consider the following elements.

 **Motive.** Every villain should have a realistic motive, or a reason for turning towards their villainous ways.
-Instead of deciding that your necromancer is simply evil, for example, consider making them fallen.
-Perhaps they turned to necromancy as a last resort to revive their beloved partner who was killed in a shipwreck.
+Instead of deciding that your necromancer is simply evil, for example, consider making him fallen.
+Perhaps he turned to necromancy as a last resort to revive his beloved who was killed in a shipwreck.

 **Scheme.** Your villain's scheme is the evil deed they have set out to complete.
 The scheme is often tied directly to the motive.
-For example, rather than the necromancer simply being set on snuffing the life out of the town, their scheme involves sacrificing ten villagers as part of a ritual to return their partner to life.
+For example, rather than the necromancer simply being set on snuffing the life out of the town, his scheme involves sacrificing ten villagers as part of a ritual to return his beloved to life.

 **Flaw.** A flaw is part of what makes a villain human (even if the villain is an ancient wyrm).
-A flaw could be a physical vulnerability, such as the bare patch of Smaug's left breast, or it could be a social, mental, or emotional insufficiency.
-Our necromancer, for example, could be easily set into a blind rage against anyone who speaks ill of their beloved.
+A flaw could be a physical vulnerability, such as the bare patch of the dragon Smaug's left breast, or it could be a social, mental, or emotional insufficiency.
+Our necromancer, for example, could be easily set into a blind rage against anyone who speaks ill of his beloved.

 ### Allies